glouppe/info8002-large-scale-data-systems/lecture9.md

 - This provides *physical data independence*.
     - Applications should not worry about how data is physically structured and stored.
     - Applications instead work with a **logical** data model and a declarative query language.
-- Single **most important reason** behind the success of DBMS today.
+- Single **most important reason** behind the success of DBMSs today.

 ---